-Student wellbeing is integral to student learning.
+Student wellbeing

 Students need to feel happy, safe and connected to reach their full social, emotional and academic potential.
-We have a dedicated wellbeing team to cater for the needs of students including a Student Wellbeing Coordinator, Chaplain, Psychologist and Psychotherapist and a specialist Adolescent Mental Health Care worker.
+We have a dedicated wellbeing team to cater for the needs of students including; a Student Wellbeing Coordinator, Chaplain, Psychologist and Psychotherapist and a Specialist - Mental Health Care worker.
 We deal with a range of issues including mental health issues, family issues, learning difficulties, social difficulties and conflict.
-Students may be referred for support by teachers, parents, other students or they may self-refer.
-Parent consent is required for students to access support from the school psychologist and the Adolescent Mental Health Care worker.
+Students may be referred for support by teachers, parents/carers, other students or they may self-refer.
+Parent/carer consent is required for students to access support from the school psychologist and the Adolescent Mental Health Care worker.